leangjia/blender_docs/manual/scene_layout/object/editing/apply.rst

    Apply (set) the rotation and scale of the selection.
 Do the above two applications simultaneously.
 Apply Properties
    Modify properties such as curve vertex radius, font size and bone envelope according to the applied transformation.
+(Found in the :ref:`ui-undo-redo-adjust-last-operation` panel)

 .. _bpy.ops.object.transforms_to_deltas: